drvasanthi/RTL-Synthesis-Workshop/README.md

 As shown in the above code, only two conditons of sel line is specified and hence in an inferred latch.

-The following figure shows simulated waveform and synthesis output.
+The following figure shows `RTL simulated` waveform and synthesis output.
 As it can be seen in simulated output, output is latched for 10 and 11 conditions.

 ![image](https://user-images.githubusercontent.com/67214592/183259950-160105fe-5849-4bdf-bd46-db158e26cf15.png)

-It can be seen in the synthesis output, D-latch is present at the output.
+It can be seen in the `synthesis output`, D-latch is present at the output.

 ![image](https://user-images.githubusercontent.com/67214592/183259976-8e087b46-52f9-48ae-9dec-adeeb1253350.png)

 **Example2-comp_case:**

-consider a following code.
+consider a following `verilog code`.

 ```
 module comp_case (input i0 , input i1 , input i2 , input [1:0] sel, output reg y);